valerio65xz/ms-365-mcp-server/README.md

 Tools for working with Outlook email.

 - `list-messages`: List emails from any mail folder with powerful filtering, searching, and sorting options
+- `get-message`: Get detailed information about a specific email message with options to include attachments and other metadata